 Individual vs. team: strengths, limitations and nuances.
 When and how to use a team.
 Determining appropriate team size, roles and responsibilities.
 Optimizing your team’s strengths.
 Planning and working as a team: a practicum.
 Tactic recognition and response.
 Analysis and assessment of individual and team performances.

 Optimal Negotiator Fundamentals and Attributes

-Essentials of a good strategy.
-The difference between theory and reality.
+What happens when it’s for real: The difference between theory and reality.
 When NOT to negotiate.
 Essentials of a good strategy.
 Why human nature will give you the best deal possible.
 The things you should never do.
 The most important skill you must learn to succeed.
-Attributes that define consistently successful (i.e., “optimal”) negotiators.
+Attributes that define consistently successful (“optimal”) negotiators.
 The pros speak: critical skill sets and thought processes of winning negotiators.
 The conceptual framework summarized.
 Closing thoughts and valuations.
 Achieving mastery – where to from here?